Session 5: Where signs of hope are needed today, part 3, and broader appeals for hope

 There is enough food in the world to feed everyone, but the food is not distributed equitably enough to meet all people’s basic needs.
 What does this say about our priorities?

-What changes is Pope Francis asking us to make in our priorities?
+What changes is Pope Francis asking us to make in our priorities, and what would your response be?

 What are one or two things you could do – either directly or as an advocate appealing to people in power – to try to reduce poverty and increase access to food and water?